osteele/inventiveminds.xyz/essay-6-links.md

 Cynthia Solomon, Margaret Minsky, and Brian Harvey, Eds.
-McGraw-Hill 1986 (<https://logothings.github.io/logothings/logoworks/Home.html>) and _Computer Environments for Children: A Reflection on Theories of Learning and Education_, Cynthia Solomon, MIT Press, 1988) An old but still relevant introduction to early research in Artificial Intelligence AI is presented in
+McGraw-Hill 1986 (<https://logothings.github.io/logothings/logoworks/Home.html>) and _Computer Environments for Children: A Reflection on Theories of Learning and Education_, Cynthia Solomon, MIT Press, 1988).
+An old but still-relevant introduction to early research in Artificial Intelligence AI is presented in
 <http://web.media.mit.edu/~minsky/papers/PR1971.html>.
 Quite a few more
 stimulating projects are described by Mitchel Resnick at